-- 1. Use the Diagnostic & Statistical Manual-IV (DSM-IV) of the American Psychiatric Association to determine the most likely diagnosis based upon the symptoms presented in a case. - 2.
+- 1. Use the Diagnostic & Statistical Manual-5 (DSM-5) of the American Psychiatric Association to determine the most likely diagnosis based upon the symptoms presented in a case. - 2.
 Apply your knowledge of research methodology in determining the validity of research results in the field of abnormal psychology. - 3.
 Research and write a literature review to answer a question about a mental disorder of your choice. - 4.
 Work in a group to develop and portray a case study for others to diagnose. - 5.
 Discuss contemporary biopsychosocial theories and treatments for a variety of mental disorders.

-Text: Halgin, R.P., & Whitbourne, S.K.
-(2010) Abnormal Psychology: Clinical Perspectives on Psychological Disorders (6th ed.)
+Text: Whitbourne, S.K., & Halgin, R.P.
+(2013) Abnormal Psychology: Clinical Perspectives on Psychological Disorders (7th ed.)
 New York: McGraw-Hill.
+[Selected chapters (price-reduced version available at the Bookstore only).]

-DSM-IV Diagnostic Criteria ("DSM-IV" on reserve at Library)
+DSM-5 Diagnostic Criteria ("DSM-5" on reserve at Library)